DecentralisedGaming/Book/05_challenges_of_building_a_decentralised_game.md

 This point on upgradability would apply to any decentralised game with a monolithic architecture.
 If the developers of the game are also the developers of the blockchain network then they will have a greater ability to influence the direction of development and make alterations to the network’s global state.

 ### Solution (Upgrades)
-Taking the approach of a layered architecture (described in Chapter 5), where most of the game’s computation is off-chain, then greater flexibility is possible.
+Taking the approach of a layered architecture (described in the [chapter on architecture](06_blockchain_gaming_architecture.md#layered)), where most of the game’s computation is off-chain, then greater flexibility is possible.
 Even if the data stored on-chain is immutable, the data can be tagged with different version numbers which allow the application to remain flexible.
 The full history changes to the software would still be public, but there would be no requirement to modify the blockchain node software.

 Upgrading the blockchain node software stack is possible too, even while it is running, as we see in Polkadot.